Bas van Koolwijk: SYNCHRONATOR project

 SYNCHRONATOR is a video and audio research project initiated by Bas van Koolwijk and Gert-Jan Prins.
 They met and saw each other's work while they were presenting their own audio-visual performance at Impakt Festival in Amsterdam (2005).
 This encounter let them find many similarities in their work, also the problem they both have.
 So they started to develop a device together with the residency project at Impakt's laboratory (Utrecht, the Netherlands) in June 2006.
 Bas van Koolwijk works mainly with digital equipment also convert the video signal to audio signal, while Gert-Jan Prins works with analog techniques and transfer the audio signal to the video signal shown on the CRT TV set.
 The major problem they met is the complicated or distorted video and audio signals cannot be recorded on tape or accepted by video equipment like a projector.
 After six weeks, they developed a prototype of SYNCHRONATOR that allows them to synchronize every form of data input and then turn it into an official video signal.

-The released SYNCHRONATOR AV device in 2009 transforms the audio (3 inputs on each of the primary color channels of the video signal) into a composite video signal.
-Later in 2018, they developed an HD version by updating the connection to a beamer, flat-screen TV, or capture card with HDMI signal.
+The released SYNCHRONATOR AV device in 2009 transforms the audio (three inputs on each of the primary color channels of the video signal) into a composite video signal.
+Later in 2018, they developed an HD version by updating the connection to a beamer, flat-screen television, or capture card with HDMI signal.